onethawt/idaplugins-list/README.md

 * [IDA C#](https://github.com/Fabi/IDACSharp): Scripting IDA with C#

+* [IdaClu](https://github.com/harlamism/IdaClu): IdaClu is a plugin that offers an additional toolset that allows working with functions in meaningful groups or clusters, rather than analyzing each function separately.
+This approach helps identify and label relevant functions in bulk while ignoring irrelevant ones.

 * [IDA Compare](http://sandsprite.com/iDef/IDACompare/): IDA disassembly level diffing tool, find patches and modifications between malware variants.
 See mydoom A/B sample database and video trainer for usage.

 * [IDACyber](https://github.com/patois/IDACyber): IDACyber is a plugin for the Interactive Disassembler that visualizes an IDA database's content.